JarrettTo/Nonrestoring_division/User_Manual.md

 ### Select solution Type:

-Select between Step-by-step or All solution mode.
+Select between Step-by-step or All solution mode on the upper left corner

 **Step-by-step**
 - Selecting this option display the solution step-by-step.